Secmode/Phishing-Email-Analysis-Investigation-Project/README.md

 ---

 ## 🔹 Project Outcome

 This project highlights my ability to:
-- Understand phishing attack vectors.
+- Understand phishing attack vectors
-- Capture and analyze artifacts using Wireshark.
+- Capture and analyze artifacts using Wireshark
-- Investigate phishing emails as a SOC Analyst.
+- Investigate phishing emails as a SOC Analyst
-- Document findings in a clear SOC report.
+- Document findings in a clear SOC report

-It demonstrates **entry-level SOC Analyst skills** and readiness to investigate real-world phishing attacks.
+- Verify SPF/DKIM/DMARC alignment
+- Recognize voicemail and missed call phishing themes as highly effective
+- Identify tracking pixels that provide adversaries with reconnaissance

 ---

-## 📸 Screenshots Included
-- Phishing email in victim inbox.
-- Email header analysis (Sublime + tools).
-- Python server with credential harvesting logs.
-- Fake voicemail/login phishing page.
-- Wireshark captures (DNS + HTTP traffic).
-- Extracted IOC list and SOC report summary.

----

-## 🔹 How to Use This Project
-- Clone this repo to review my artifacts and documentation.
-- Screenshots and SOC report are provided in `/screenshots` and `/report` folders.
-- This lab is for **educational and demonstration purposes only**.

----
+✅ **Final Status:** Email confirmed as phishing.
+IOC list shared with SOC detection team.

+> **Note:** This project is Part One.
+All samples used were **created by me for safe testing purposes**.
+> Now that I am familiar with phishing analysis, I plan to download real-world samples from **PhishingPot on GitHub** to further improve my knowledge and skills.